Stability analysis of fluid flows using Lagrangian Perturbation Theory (LPT): application to the plane Couette flow: Lagrangian perturbation theory (LPT)

-Thus $\psi$ and hence the velocity perturbation evolves as $\sim e^{-\frac{k_x^2 c^2 t^3}{3Re}}$ at late times and the flow is linearly stable in the Lagrangian frame.
-This late time behaviour is in exact agreement with that in Press \& Marcus \cite{marcus_greens_1977} which was obtained using symmetry arguments for the unbounded Couette flow.
+Thus $\psi$ and hence the velocity perturbation evolves as $\sim e^{-\frac{\nu k_x^2 c^2 t^3}{3}}$ at late times and the flow is linearly stable in the Lagrangian frame.
+This late time behaviour is in exact agreement with that of Press \& Marcus \cite{marcus_greens_1977} which was obtained using symmetry arguments for the unbounded Couette flow \footnote{We have chosen dimensional units since for the semi-bounded flow, there is no inherent length scale to define the Reynolds number.
+Thus, ${\bf p}$ is a displacement and $\psi$ has dimensions of $m^2$; $g \sim m^2; f \sim t^{-1}$. }.
 Once $\psi$ is known, the full first order displacement and velocity can be computed from \eqnrefs{p1form} and \eqnrefbare{p1dotform}.

 In the above analysis we used Fourier basis functions for both the $X$ and $Y$ axis in solving for $\phi$.
 This allowed us to solve for $\phi$ and $\psi$ in succession.
-If the flow is bounded at some finite $Y$ then the boundary conditions are more complicated. $\phi$ and $\psi$ then get coupled through the boundary conditions and it is not possible to obtain analytic expressions.
-Alternatively, one may choose another set of basis functions which will satisfy the correct boundary conditions.
+If the flow is bounded at some finite $Y$ then the boundary conditions are more complicated.
+One has to choose appropriate basis functions which will satisfy them.
+Although we do not provide a complete numerical solution for this case, we briefly sketch its form in appendix \ref{app:bounded}.
+We note that the temporal function $f(t)$ has a similar exponential form; velocity perturbation evolves as $\sim e^{-\frac{\nu k_x^2 c^2 t^3}{3}}$ at late times.
+Defining the Reynolds number for the bounded flow of height $h$ as $Re = v^{s.s.}(h) \cdot h /\nu = ch^2/\nu$, the perturbation evolves as $\sim \exp {(-\frac{h^2 k_x^2 c^3 t^3}{3 Re}})$.